 - Keep children in the age- or weight-appropriate restraints for as long as possible and avoid rushing to transition them to the next step

-Car Seats and Other Child Safety Restraints Save Little Lives
+Car Seats and Other Child Safety Restraints Save Little Lives in Delaware

 Decades of research has clearly demonstrated the importance of securing children in suitable safety restraints before each and every car ride—even short ones.
-According to the AAA Foundation for Traffic Safety, compared to seat belts alone, car seats and other child safety restraints reduce a child's risk of death by 28 percent, and reduce their risk of injury by 71 to 82 percent.
+According to the AAA Foundation for Traffic Safety, compared to seat belts alone, car seats and other child safety restraints reduce a child's risk of death by 28 percent and reduce their risk of injury by 71 to 82 percent.
 Booster seats were also found to be effective in reducing the risk of non-fatal injuries among 4- to 8-year-olds by approximately 45 percent.
 NHTSA data shows that car seats saved the lives of nearly 250 children under the age of 5 in 2015 alone.

 Improper Car Seat Installation Can Be Deadly